RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 # Javascript: line graph

-The assignments of week 3 is to create a line graph of the temperature at the De Bilt weather station.
-The data for these assignment can be freely downloaded from the [KNMI webpage] (the Royal Dutch Meteorological Institute).
+The assignment of week 3 is to create a line graph of the temperature at the De Bilt weather station.
 We will implement this plot using JavaScript and the HTML 5 canvas-element.
-The canvas-element provides an
-API with which graphics can be created using JavaScript.
+The canvas-element provides an API with which graphics can be created using JavaScript.

-You will take the follwing steps to complete the assignment: acquire the raw data, convert it to a CSV format, include it in a web page and write the JavaScript to show a simple line graph.
+You will take the following steps to complete the assignment: acquire the raw data, convert it to a CSV format, include it in a web page and write the JavaScript to show a simple line graph.